 Our Special Educational Needs Co-ordinator (SENDCo) has several years' experience in the field of SEND.
-She is currently studying at Leeds Trinity University for the NASENCo.
-Michelle Winter is our Inclusion Leader and Assistant Headteacher.
+She acquired her Post Graduate accreditation for the role of SENCo in July 2019 and works closely alongside another member of staff currently completing training in the SEND NPQ.
 Our team of learning support assistants have extensive experience and training in planning, delivering and assessing intervention programs.